 Each jurisdiction has its own laws about what constitutes a security, who can issue securities, who can sell securities and who can buy securities.

 Furthermore, if the country is hostile towards bitcoin and cryptocurrencies, then there is a chance security tokens will be swept up in those laws too.
+For instance, cryptocurrency is not a legal currency in Canada.

 In the US, security tokens and cryptocurrencies largely come under the remit of the SEC, which has been known to use the findings published in The DAO Report in assessing whether or not a token is a security.